Iraqi–Kurdish conflict: Second Iraqi–Kurdish War (1974–1975)

-Arabization of Iraqi Kurdistan and PUK insurgency (1976–1979)
+Arabization of northern Iraq and PUK insurgency (1976–1979)

 The PUK insurgency was a low-level militant campaign by the Patriotic Union of Kurdistan (PUK) against the state of Iraq, after the defeat of the Kurdistan Democratic Party (KDP) in the Second Iraqi–Kurdish War, which forced the KDP organization to declare a ceasefire and move into exile.
-Due to lack of foreign support, however, the guerrillas were only able to operate in the highest regions of Iraqi Kurdistan's mountains.
+Due to lack of foreign support, however, the guerrillas were only able to operate in the highest regions of northern Iraq's mountains.
 The PUK also faced the KDP, the KDPI, led by Abdul Rahman Ghassemlou, and Iran supporting the Iraqis at various occasions.
 The insurgency dimmed with the 1979 Kurdish rebellion in Iran.

 Ba'athist Arabization campaigns in North Iraq were forced displacement and cultural Arabization of minorities (Kurds, Yezidis, Assyrians, Shabaks, Armenians, Turkmen, Mandeans), in line with settler colonialist policies, led by the Ba'athist government of Iraq from 1960s to early 2000s, in order to shift the demographics of North Iraq towards Arab domination.
 The Baath party under Saddam Hussein engaged into active expulsion of minorities from the mid-1970s onwards.
 The campaigns took place during the Iraqi–Kurdish conflict, being largely motivated by the Kurdish-Arab ethnic and political conflict.

-The policies are sometimes referred as "internal colonialism", described by Dr. Francis Kofi Abiew as a "Colonial 'Arabization'" program, including large-scale Kurdish deportations and forced Arab settlement in the region.
+The policies are sometimes referred as "internal colonialism", described by Francis Kofi Abiew as a "Colonial 'Arabization'" program, including large-scale Kurdish deportations and forced Arab settlement in the region.